 Get rid of lingering odors

 When you’re cooking, the amazing smells that fill your home can build anticipation and excitement for your meal.
 After the meal is finished, however, the lingering smells are anything but appetizing.
 Prevent lingering smells by soaking your basket in warm soapy water.
-You can also try cutting a lemon in half, rubbing it in the basket, and letting it sit for 20 to 30 minutes before washing your machine.
+You can also try cutting a lemon in half, rubbing it in the basket, and letting it sit for 20 to 30 minutes before washing your air fryer basket.
 You can also consider using a mild vinegar solution to alleviate foul smells.

 Line your basket

 Lining your frying basket can significantly reduce the mess that is left behind after cooking.
 See if you can purchase an easily removable basket insert that’s dishwasher safe.
 This will reduce the number of times you need to deep clean your air fryer.
 If you can’t find one, you can simply use parchment paper or tin foil sparingly.
 However, make sure you don’t cover the holes in the basket, as that allows air circulation and cooks the food all the way through.
-Also remember to only put tin foil or parchment paper in the basket, never in the bottom of the drawer.
+Also remember to only put tin foil or parchment paper in the air fryer basket, never in the bottom of the drawer.

 If the buildup is still there in the morning, take your old toothbrush and scrub the areas with the soap, vinegar, and baking soda mixture still in the basket.

-Final Thoughts on Air Fryer Cleaning
+Final Thoughts on How to Wash Your Air Fryer

 Cleaning your air fryer can ensure the longevity of your appliance, so it’s important to get into the habit of cleaning it regularly so you can enjoy delicious meals with a fraction of the calories.
 But, if you lead a busy life or you simply want a professional cleaner to ensure your air fryer is extra clean, reach out to inquire about our house cleaning service!
 Mulberrys San Francisco house cleaning services are designed to keep your home tidy and sanitized, so you can spend less time cleaning and more time doing the things you love.